 Dean Barbara K. Rimer wrote Wake Up: It’s 2020 (PDF) to get people thinking concretely about the future.

 Via virtual and in-person communications, people gave us their expectations for the School in 2020.
 Participants wrote, commented and voted on comments in 10 thought categories, which were then grouped into eight.

 Following that effort, leaders at the School coalesced these thought categories even further and have taken significant strides in moving towards the aspirations expressed through the 2010 visioning process.
-Read on to find out more!

-Diversity and Inclusion: Key actions and achievements, 2010-Present
+Diversity and Inclusion: Key Actions and Achievements, 2010-Present

-- Diversity and Inclusion Task Force (DITF) convened (Fall 2010); offers key recommendations (Spring 2011).
+- Diversity and Inclusion Task Force (DITF) convened (Fall 2010) and offered key recommendations (PDF) (Spring 2011).

 - Awards processes for the School are updated (Spring 2012).

 - Diversity recruitment specialist, Trinnette Cooper, was hired to support our diversity outreach and recruitment programs (Spring 2012) and strengthened pipeline programs through the Summer Public Health Symposium for high school students (2012-present), Project IMHOTEP for juniors and seniors (2012-present) and regular outreach at pre-college, college and professional levels.

 - The School made modest gains in faculty, staff and student diversity in fall 2012 and again the following year

 - Admissions practices across departments were reviewed (Spring 2013), and each department adopted at least one new promising practice for the fall 2013 admissions season.